 There are many different types of liens that may be placed on your home for delinquent payments, one of the most common and difficult to clear being the tax lien.

 A tax lien is one of the most worrying things the IRS can level against you, but your back isn’t up against the wall if you have a lien placed on your property.

 In fact, if you work with the right professionals, you may still even be able to sell a house with a tax lien on it.
 Here is what you need to know.

-Can You Really Sell a Property with a Lien on It?
+Can You Sell a House with a Lien on It?

 What Does It Mean to Have a Lien on Your House?

 The Balance defines a lien as “a legal claim or right against a property.”